splunk/splunk-sdk-python/README.md

 ### Branches

-The **master** branch represents a stable and released version of the SDK.
+Right now, the `master` branch represents a stable and released version of the SDK.
+`develop` is where development between releases is happening.

-To learn about our branching model, see [Branching Model](https://github.com/splunk/splunk-sdk-python/wiki/Branching-Model) on GitHub.
+To learn more about our branching model, see [Branching Model](https://github.com/splunk/splunk-sdk-python/wiki/Branching-Model) on GitHub.

 ## Documentation and resources